-Proposals are to include: Title of Play/Dance Piece, Playwright/Composer(s), Casting Breakdown (including number of actors/dancers and numbers of men and women), for published plays: royalty fees per show, whom to contact for the rights (including contact information), and cost of scripts (we must purchase scripts – no xeroxing).
+Proposals must include: Title of Play, Playwright, Casting Breakdown (including number of actors and numbers of men and women), royalty fees per show, whom to contact for the rights (including contact information), and cost of scripts (we must purchase scripts – no xeroxing).

-Directors: In addition to the above, please have a second play ready to propose in case your first choice is not approved by the greater faculty.
+In addition to the above, please have a second play ready to propose in case your first choice is not approved.

 In addition to obtaining faculty approval, "In the Works" directors must have successfully completed the Directing class and THEA 203/213, and "In the Works" choreographers must have have successfully completed the Choreography class and THEA 203/213 or its equivalent.